Cathy Laws presented to House of Lords

 Tonight marked a historic moment for Cardboard Citizens as we took to a new type of stage to perform at the House of Lords as part of a Homes for Cathy event.
 As well as performing excerpts from our hit Forum Theatre piece Cathy, we were also there for an arguably even more important reason: to present to the House of Lords the top five most popular Cathy Laws as suggested by Cathy audiences across the UK.

-The Cathy Laws were collected from 646 audience members in theatres, hostels, day centres and prisons during the Forum sections when we asked for new legislation ideas that could stop people, like our show's Cathy, becoming homeless.
+646 Cathy Laws were collected from suggestions in theatres, hostels, day centres and prisons during the Forum sections when we asked for new legislation ideas that could stop people, like our show's Cathy, becoming homeless.

 The five most frequently suggested ideas, which were tonight shared with the House of Lords, were as follows:

 1. The introduction of employment laws to address income disparities, by: regulating or removing zero hours contract; reducing benefit sanctions; improving the rights of those on benefits to earn up to a certain amount without being penalised; and raising income tax thresholds for low earners.

 2. Greater regulation of the property development industry (especially absentee landowners) to hold their investors accountable – in the event of property being unoccupied for extended periods of time, work on new sites not starting within a specified period, or percentages of social housing being too low.
 This would be enforced by laws allowing the imposition of tax penalties in the event of any of the above.